Nikitsatsiki/data-ber-10-19/module-1_projects/data-thieves-project/your-project/README.md

 - [Links](#links)

 ## Project Description
-Write a short introduction to your project: 3-5 sentences about the context of your topic and why you chose it.
+bla Write a short introduction to your project: 3-5 sentences about the context of your topic and why you chose it.

 ## Questions & Hypotheses
 What are the questions you would like to answer with your analysis?
 What did you feel were the answers to those questions before answering them with data?